On the coupling of Galilean-invariant field theories to curved spacetime: Galilean boosts from null reductions

 Holography has the very useful feature that it dynamically incorporates the coupling of field theories to curved spacetimes.
 The dual field theory simply couples to the geometry on the boundary of the higher-dimensional spacetime.
 This geometry is not arbitrary: it must be realized dynamically in a consistent theory of quantum gravity.
 In this way, holography implicitly answers the question of how to couple Galilean-invariant theories to spacetime.

 In this Section we show that our proposal in Subsection~\ref{S:proposal} describes the boundary geometry of asymptotically Schr\"odinger spacetimes.
 That is, our proposal is realized holographically.
-To do so, we first recall that the boundary geometry of Schr\"odinger spacetimes is a Lorentzian manifold with a null isometry, and second show how the reduction of these manifolds along the isometry leads to a Newton-Cartan structure and Milne invariance.\footnote{Our results have some overlap with those of~\cite{Duval:1984cj,Julia:1994bs}.
-The former showed how Newton-Cartan structures with $dn=0$ arises via a null reduction, and the latter considered null reductions of Einstein manifolds.}
+To do so, we first recall that the boundary geometry of Schr\"odinger spacetimes is a Lorentzian manifold with a null isometry, and second show how the reduction of these manifolds along the isometry leads to a Newton-Cartan structure and Milne invariance.\footnote{Our results have some overlap with those of~\cite{Duval:1984cj,Julia:1994bs} and especially~\cite{Christensen:2013rfa}.
+The first showed how Newton-Cartan structures with $dn=0$ arises via a null reduction, the second considered null reductions of Einstein manifolds, and the third investigated Newton-Cartan structures with $dn\neq 0$ from null reductions from the point of view of non-relativistic holography.}